cktlco/crew-chief-autovoicepack/README.md

 File created at: ./output/Luis/voice/codriver/corner_5_right_reversed/117-c.wav
 ```

 These messages will continue until the script has processed all the phrases in the phrase inventory.
 If you see no messages for a long time, it is safe to investigate, including stopping or restarting the container again later (see relevant question elsewhere on this page).
 In the example above, it's generating audio files for the 80th phrase in the phrase inventory, out of a total of almost 10,000 phrases.
+Keep in mind that the order of phrase generation is purposefully randomized compared to the original csv file, so "audio file 80" in the example above is not the 80th row in the csv file (search instead for `corner_5_right_reversed` to find the correct row).

 When running multiple containers in parallel via `docker compose`, you can view the logs of all replica containers at once with `docker compose logs -f` (Ctrl+C to exit).